 Dispensing or filling volumes do not converge

-If the volumes in the Fuel Traffic table do not converge, then you need to perform the same actions as if the incorrect results were in the Fuel Fillings, Fuel Drains, and Counter Sensors tables.
+If the volumes in the Fuel Traffic table do not converge, then you need to perform the same actions as if the incorrect results were in the Fuel Fillings and Battery Charges, Fuel Drains, and Counter Sensors tables.
 You can verify:

 You might find our other fuel-related articles in the Miscellaneous section helpful.